shavitush/bhoptimer/README.md

 - [X] Redo CS:S HUD and use the HUD capabilities added in late 2013, attempt to look like [this HUD](https://i.imgur.com/pj8c7vP.png) because I'm very original!!!111one!1!!
 - [x] Show [PAUSED] if needed.
 - [x] Add potential map rank.
-- [ ] Add strafes/sync. (replace 'Player' with strafes and sync in csgo, use keyhinttext for sync/spectator amount in css)
+- [x] Add strafes/sync. (replace 'Player' with strafes and sync in csgo, use keyhinttext for sync in css)
 - [ ] Show 'time left' in CS:S HUD.
 - [ ] Support for bonus timer.